The Rule of the Shrinking Dollar in Retirement

 That’s why more people are increasingly “choosing ‘geographic arbitrage,’ relocating to lower-cost states or even countries for part of the year,” says Stancato.

-Popular retirement destinations abroad, including Thailand, Malaysia, Ecuador, Colombia, Mexico and Portugal, can offer major savings on housing, health care and everyday expenses compared to the U.S.
+Popular retirement destinations abroad, including Thailand, Malaysia, Ecuador, Colombia, Mexico and Portugal, can offer major savings on housing, health care and everyday expenses compared with the U.S.

-We may not be able to avoid death, taxes or the effects of a shrinking dollar.
+We might not be able to avoid death, taxes or the effects of a shrinking dollar.
 But we can adapt.
 As Franklin wisely put it: “Energy and persistence conquer all things.”

 Read More Retirement Rules